-Previous Key Recommended Actions
+Previous Kev Recommended Action

 Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Address funding Ensure the GF malaria funding application is submitted by Q2 2021 and ensure that resources are allocated to malaria control at a level that is sufficient to sustain the gains made in recent years Q2 2021 Deliverable not yet due Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive Q4 2020 Mali have updated the LLIN, IRS and SMC guidelines taking into account the COVID-19 pandemic.
-The LLIN campaign has been completed and the SMC campaign is ongoing.
+The LLIN campaign has rolled out and the IRS and SMC are scheduled for Q3 2020.
 Malaria RDTs have been supplied to the COVID-19 support centres